apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 Since we are writing a test to check some properties, we have to specify these properties.
-The simplest property that we want to test is whether the account balances may go negative:
+The simplest property that we want to test is whether the account balances may be negative:

 ```tla
 {{#include ../../../test/tla/tutorials/randomized/test_erc20.py:153:157}}
 ```

 There is not much to explain about the above code.
-It is important to understand that this invariant is checked after execution of `init` and after execution of every rule in a test run.
+It is important to understand that this invariant is checked after the execution of `init` and after the execution of every rule in a test run.

 We also write an invariant that we actually want to test: